To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But that is to change: at the Cern particle collider in Geneva, physicists have created and trapped atoms of antihydrogen for more than a thousand seconds, it was announced last week.
-It might not sound like long, but it is enough time for experiments that could help answer some of the most fundamental questions in physics.

 The same scientists were the first to trap antihydrogen last year when they created and held on to 38 atoms of the stuff for 172 milliseconds in a strong magnetic field.
 In their latest work, published in this month’s edition of Nature Physics, they trapped 309 antihydrogen atoms for varying amounts of time up to 1,000 seconds (just over 16 minutes).